IMA’s Medical Outreach (1983-1992)

-After devoting 9 years to the Nigerian project and handing the IMA compound over to the people of Abak, the founders of IMA felt a new tug on their heart for the war-torn country of Guatemala.
-Mary Anne Heaps took up the challenge to learning the culture, language, and geography of Guatemala City.
-Leaving behind family and friends, she set out to study and prepare the way for the next IMA project.
-While Guatemalans had access to basic healthcare, proper education seemed to only be accessibly by the very wealthy.
-While visiting Guatemalan orphanages, IMA’s founders were shocked to learn that while giving up a son to an orphanage was considered an act of mercy, girls were kept home as a source of income through begging, child labor, or prostitution.
-Consistent with IMA’s mission to help women and girls wherever their programs existed, it was clear their next project needed to be a school for girls to help break this cycle of poverty and exploitation.
-IMA began its mission to educate impoverished girls in Guatemala in 1993 and added a grade each year until a full elementary school was established.
+Mary Anne discovered that while Guatemalans had access to basic health care, only the very wealthy were receiving a proper education.
+She was also shocked to learn that while giving up a son to an orphanage was considered an act of mercy, daughters were kept home and expected to generate income through begging, child labor or prostitution.
+In accordance with IMA’s mission to help females wherever their programs existed, it was clear to the founders that their next project needed to be a school for girls that could help break this cycle of poverty and exploitation.
+IMA began educating impoverished girls in Guatemala in 1993 and added a grade each year until a full elementary school was established in 1999.

 Jamie took her first volunteer trip to Guatemala in 2003 and fell in love with the mission of IMA.
 She began volunteering with IMA and joined the board of directors specifically to grow IMA’s educational philosophy and teaching practices.
 She stepped into the role of president of IMA in 2010.
 She is an educator and mother of four little girls which helps fuel her passion to help the girls at IMA.
 Jamie is an advocate for girls’ rights, social justice and education.
 She leads IMA’s team in the U.S., with her husband, Jason Randy, and dedicated volunteer staff.